enthought/mayavi/docs/source/mayavi/mlab_3d_plotting_functions.rst

 .. note::

     In this section, we only list the different functions.
-Each function is described in details in the :ref:`mlab-reference`, at the end of the user guide, with figures and examples.
+Each function is described in detail in the :ref:`mlab-reference`, at the end of the user guide, with figures and examples.
 Please follow the links.